danluke2/software_defined_customization/NCO/_README.md

 ## Overview:
 The Layer 4.5 customization framework is aimed at enhancing network operations through dynamic customization modules.
-It includes a set of scripts such as `nco_revoke.py`, `NCO_construct.py`, `NCO_deploy.py`, `NCO_logging.py`, `NCO_middlebox.py`, `NCO_monitor.py`, `NCO_security.py`, and `NCO.py`, each serving specific functions within this framework.
+It includes a set of scripts (e.g., `nco_revoke.py`) each serving specific functions within this framework.
-`nco_revoke.py` is essential for managing the lifecycle of customization modules across the network.
-It provides mechanisms for the Network-wide Customization Orchestrator (NCO) to revoke or deprecate modules on network devices, ensuring the network remains updated and secure.`NCO_construct.py` prepares the deployment environment for customization modules, handling prerequisites such as security configurations and module dependencies.
-This step is critical for the successful deployment and operation of modules.
-Following preparation, `NCO_deploy.py` oversees the module deployment process, ensuring the correct installation and activation of modules throughout the network.
-This script is key to implementing the network's customization strategy effectively.`NCO_logging.py` supports the customization process by offering logging capabilities for monitoring and debugging.
-It generates detailed logs of the framework's operations, which are vital for troubleshooting.`NCO_middlebox.py` manages the dependencies and interactions between customization modules, addressing module requirements and relationships to maintain the integrity of network customizations.`NCO_monitor.py` monitors the health and operation of deployed modules, tracking their performance and functionality to ensure network optimization and to quickly resolve any issues.
-Security is addressed by `NCO_security.py`, which protects the customization process and deployed modules from unauthorized access and threats.
-It implements encryption and key management among other security measures.
-Lastly, `NCO.py` acts as the orchestrator, combining the functionalities provided by the other scripts.
-It handles tasks such as device communication, command processing, and lifecycle management of customization modules, enabling the operation of the Network-wide Customization Orchestrator (NCO).

 ## Functional Components: